-Friedensreich Hundertwasser, an Austrian-born artist and architect, immigrated to Bay of Islands, NZ in 1975.
+Friedensreich Hundertwasser, an Austrian-born artist and architect, purchased land in the Bay of Islands, NZ in 1976 and from then on he regularly spent part of the year on his property where he lived a life in harmony with nature.
 It is here that he designed the world-famous Hundertwasser Toilets located on the main street (SH1) of Kawakawa.
 The building was officially opened in 1999, two months before his passing.

 The Kawakawa Hundertwasser Toilets are Friedensreich Hundertwasser’s last ever building made with his hands and his only building in the Southern Hemisphere.